-If you are wondering, What can I do to extend unemployment benefits in Ohio? and you would like to learn more about the programs that grant unemployment extensions in the state, read the below topics:
+If you would like to learn more about the programs that grant unemployment extensions in the state, we’ve provided helpful information below.

 Ohio Unemployment Resources

-How to Get an Unemployment Extension in Ohio
+Learn About Requesting an Unemployment Benefits Extension in Ohio

 The Extended Benefits program is similar to the standard UC program in several regards, as EB applicants: